Updated: July 23, 2025

 Goldcrest is a buyer’s agent based in Lisbon, Porto, and the Algarve.
 Equipped with local knowledge, exclusive networks, and international experience, we provide expert, impartial advice on real estate investments and how to buy property in Cascais, Portugal.

-From scouting real estate listings to finding the perfect property through to property acquisition, we have you covered throughout the process.
+From scouting real estate listings and finding your perfect property through to property acquisition, we have you covered throughout your Cascais property purchase, and beyond.

 Our team of skilled experts is available to cater to all your real estate needs, offering insightful expertise and strategic advice.
 Contact us to schedule a complimentary call today.